 Salmo-Priest Loop is a 18.5 mile lightly trafficked loop trail located near Metaline Falls, Washington that features a river and is rated as difficult.
-The trail is primarily used for hiking, walking, camping, and backpacking and is accessible from July until September.
+The trail is primarily used for hiking, walking, camping, and backpacking and is best used from July until September.

 We did this hike over two nights.
 It was a challenge at times but the views were amazing.
 The youngest in are group was 8 years old . it was a little slow going for him but he made it!
 Would do it again.